infosec-sharing-archive/MISP-TAXII--broken-/README.md

     TAXII_SERVICE_HOST = '127.0.0.1'
     TAXII_SERVICE_PORT = 8888
     TAXII_SERVICE_PATH = '/taxii/inbox'
+    ATTACHMENTS_PATH_IN = '/var/tmp/files_out'
     DB = create_engine('mysql://user:pass@host:port/db')

 RUN
 ===

-Executing the client without parameters will push all events and associated attributes from DB to TAXII_SERVICE_HOST.
-You can bypass this by providing the parameteres to the client.
+Executing the client without parameters will push all events, associated attributes and attribute attachments from DB to TAXII_SERVICE_HOST.
+You can bypass this by providing
+parameteres to the client.
 For details:

     python taxii_client.py -h